flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-09-qq/index.md

     _key: card-2-53fa01e7-9b9a-4a47-92a0-52332fe5784b
   - order: 2
     body: >-
-      > ‘If those requests were gangster-like, the world is a gangster’
+      > "If those requests were gangster-like, the world is a gangster"

       Sec. of State Mike Pompeo's response to North Korean officials saying